Encryption Plugin for Firebird 3.0

 If dedicated key names are configured the name of the key must be supplied in the optional KEY parameter of the encrypt and decrypt statements.

-Another alternative is to configure the keyfile so the plugin will send a request to the user application for the file path (Keyfile = ?).
+Another alternative is to configure the keyfile so the plugin will send a request to the user application for the keyfile name and path (Keyfile = ?) via a database callback.

 DisableCallback = true